crnormand/gurps/README.md

     - Enhanced On-the-Fly parsing for Skills, Spells and Attacks (melee & ranged)
     - Apply On-the-Fly parsing to the chat.
 Now roll tables can include OtF formulas.
     - More explicit warning if a user tries to import a GCS file directly.
+    - Added support for Combined or Separate Basic Set PDFs.

 ### History
 - 0.7.0